EDUCBA

 • Maintain solution

 The above tasks are usually executed in the order listed above.
-For example, you cannot develop a solution before you analyze the requirements and design it.
-Some may argue that with the Test Driven Development (Book), the test cases are created before the solution is developed.
-While that is true, the tests are still executed after the development is done irrespective of when the tests were developed.
+For example, you cannot develop a solution before analyzing and designing the requirements.
+Some may argue that with Test Driven Development (Book), the test cases are created before the solution is developed.
+The tests are executed after development, regardless of when they were designed.

-While all the thinking should be done by the team, the repetitive steps may be disbursed by the associate assistant, if we may.
-The assistant isn’t intelligent however is aware of the software system development flow and the way to try to staple items.
-For instance, the assistant will produce the comes supported templates, transfer needed third-party libraries (also referred to as JARs) and their dependencies too, build all elements and build a deployable JAR, WAR or EAR file.
-This assistant is termed, maven.
-This distinguishes maven from alternative building tools like hymenopteran (Homepage) or alternative build scripts.
+If permitted, the associate assistant may handle the repetitive steps while the team focuses on thinking.
+The assistant isn’t intelligent but knows the software system development flow and how to staple items.
+For instance, the assistant will produce the supported templates, transfer needed third-party libraries (also referred to as JARs) and their dependencies, build all elements, and build a deployable JAR, WAR, or EAR file.
+This assistant is termed a maven.
+This distinguishes Maven from alternative building tools like Hymenopteran (Homepage) or alternative build scripts.

-In other word, maven is a project management tool.
-Maven provides developers a whole build lifecycle framework that can be used by the development team that will change the project’s infrastructure as maven uses a default build lifecycle.
+In other words, Maven is a project management tool.
+Developers can utilize Maven’s complete build lifecycle framework to modify the project’s infrastructure, as Maven employs a default build lifecycle.

 Answer:

-Maven provides developers ways in which to manage the following:
+Maven provides developers with ways in which to manage the following:

 • Builds